BitEscrow/escrow-sdk/README.md

 const client = new EscrowClient(client_config)
 ```

-For a complete list of the `EscrowClient` API, [click here](docs/client.md).
+For more info on the `EscrowClient` class, [click here](docs/client.md).

 ### Create a Signer

-The `EscrowSigner` is used to represent a member of a contract, and perform signature operations on their behalf.
+The `EscrowSigner` is used to setup deposits and interact with a contract.

 The fastest way to setup a new signer is to generate one randomly:

 ```ts
 import { EscrowSigner } from '@scrow/core/client'